-Asia Pacific director Ed Baker presented at a leading, international conference in Shenzhen, China today.
+Asia Pacific director Ed Baker has presented a paper on the relationship between tall buildings and public realm at a leading international conference in Shenzhen, China.

 His paper “Contextualising Tall Buildings to Avoid the Creation of Identikit Cities” opened Session 2D: Tall Buildings and Public Identity at the Council on Tall Buildings and Urban Habitats (CTBUH) Annual Conference.